+- We cover the following topics:

+- Immigration

-- Immigration - Franco and the Civil War; the transition from dictatorship to democracy
+- Franco and the Civil War; the transition from dictatorship to democracy

-You will also study a Spanish plav ('La Casa de Bernarda Alba' by Federico García Lorca).
+You will also study a Spanish play ('La Casa de Bernarda Alba' by Federico García Lorca).

 The oral exam consists of an independent research project on a topic of your choice and a response to a stimulus card on two of the topics you have studied.